FlatTurtle/FlatTurtle/content/02-product.md

 <h2>Start with a FlatTurtle today</h2>

 And no matter how many FlatTurtle screens you have, you can control them separately.
-This means certain information on one screen, and different information on another. **It’s your choice**.
-We are ready, [are you](#contact)?
+This means certain information on one screen, and different information on another. <strong>It’s your choice</strong>.
+We are ready, <a href="#contact">are you</a>?

 </div>
 </div>